 The impulse comes from empathy.
 I see the way the game describes orcs and, as sure as I flinch, I empathize.
 “I’m sorry they did you like that,” I say to them, in my heart.
 “I don’t believe you’re evil or ugly or stupid.
 They said that about me too.
 Maybe we can work together to prove them wrong.”
 That last sentence, that action, comes from experience.
 I know how it might play out if someone who doesn’t care plays that orc (or, for that matter, a person of color).
 So I make myself vulnerable to this racist signifier and take it upon myself, because now I control the narrative around that signifier.
 I reclaim it.

 Beyond reclamation, though, I believe gamers and game designers of all races can characterize orcs—either as individual characters, or as a species—who fight, rather than propagate, racism in fantasy fiction.
-Some of these steps apply to game design specifically; others, to fiction as well.
+You can already see the principles below in play in works like Carly M Ho’s Thousand Cousins.
+Some of the rules apply to game design specifically; others, to fiction as well.
 You may recognize some of these principles from my previous articles about race and history.
 The guiding rule is: Since we cannot reliably extricate orcs from racial associations, we must characterize them with the same compassion, respect, and attention to stereotype we extend to people of color.

 In other words, we must personify and humanize orcs.